 It’s fair to say that we’re big fans of Rega’s integrated amplifiers.
-Between the Brio (£599), Elex-R (£949) and Elicit-R (£1679), the company has picked up more five-star verdicts, Group Test wins and Awards from us than we care to remember.
+Between the io, Brio, Elex-R and Elicit-R, the company has picked up more five-star verdicts and What Hi-Fi?
+Awards from us than we care to remember.

 But Rega’s products are rarely revolutionary, so it comes as no surprise to find that the Aethos leans heavily on the electronic principles already established in the existing line-up.
 Think of this integrated as an Elicit-R turned up to 11 and you’re close to the mark.

 The engineers haven’t just posted-in the design though.
 There’s a lot of fresh work under that brooding exterior.